wenneton/wenneton/README.md

 My name is Marcos Wenneton.

-- 🔭 I'm currently working as a Data Engineer at CI&T;
+- 🔭 I'm currently working as a Data Engineer at Babbel;
 - 🌱 I’m a Computer Engineer and Data Scientist gradutated on Amazonas State University;
 - 📚 My areas of study are Data Science, Data Engineering and Software Development (Python);
 - 👯 I’m looking to collaborate on Machine Learning researchs and on Data Engineering projects.